 Black Girl MATHgic founder Brittany has a degree in mathematics and more than a decade’s experience tutoring children in math.
 She also has big ideas, and big dreams about how black girls can succeed in STEM.

 According to Brittany, it all starts with the self-confidence of their role models.

-“My favorite tip to help parents develop strong girls is to not fall into saying, ‘I am not a math person’ or ‘I wasn’t good at math in school either,’” Brittany said.
+“My favorite tip to help parents develop strong girls is to not fall into saying, ‘I am not a math person’ or ‘I wasn’t good at math in school either,’” Brittany says.

 Brittany’s business sends activity booklets and learning aids to girls in the 3rd-8th grades.
 True to her mission, each package also contains a profile of a black woman mathematician and a “Caring Adult guide,” ensuring that girls’ STEM learning is rooted firmly in a positive, supportive family experience.

-Black Girl Mathgic is currently the only subscription business designed to increase math confidence and decrease math anxiety in 3rd through 8th grade girls.
-It is curated for black girls, Brittany explained, because “they sit at the intersection of persistent racial and gender gaps in STEM, but it isn’t just for black girls.”
+Black Girl Mathgic is currently the only subscription business designed to increase math confidence and decrease math anxiety in elementary and middle school girls.
+It is curated for black girls, Brittany explains, because “they sit at the intersection of persistent racial and gender gaps in STEM, but it isn’t just for black girls.”

 Being passionate about STEM can lead to healthy self-esteem growth for all – so give your child a strong foundation in STEM and watch them grow comfortable in their own skin.
 Soon, they may be saying Brittany’s favorite quote about empowering girls: “I am a math person.”